appleboy/drone-ssh/README.md

 ## Docker

-Build the docker image with the following commands:
+Build the Docker image with the following command:

 ```sh
 make docker